-When I was researching my Andalusia Road Trip Itinerary, I checked for the things to do in Cordoba, Spain.
+When I was researching my Andalusia Road Trip Itinerary, I checked for the things to do in one day in Cordoba, Spain.
 This city in the south of Spain is located between Seville and Granada.
 I opted to stay for 2 nights and one day in Cordoba.
-Turned out the two nights were maybe a bit much, so I’d like to share with you what I did in Córdoba so you can plan your one day in Cordoba accordingly.
+Turned out the two nights were maybe a bit much, so I’d like to share with you the things to do in Cordoba in one day so you can plan your Cordoba itinerary accordingly.

 Be aware, this post contains a lot of red and white candy cane striped images!!